Categorical Optimization with Bayesian Anchored Latent Trust Regions for Structural Design under High-Dimensional Uncertainty: Introduction

-The above difficulty is further amplified when structural design is performed under aleatoric uncertainty, such as manufacturing tolerances, material property fluctuations, and environmental load variations.
-Transitioning from deterministic categorical optimization to Optimization Under Uncertainty (OUU) requires evaluating robust performance metrics through stochastic simulations, for example Monte Carlo-based Finite Element Analysis (MC-FEA).
-Each admissible catalog combination is then associated with expensive statistical estimates rather than a single deterministic response, and the resulting observations are generally noisy and heteroscedastic.
+The above difficulty is further amplified when structural design is performed under aleatoric uncertainties, such as manufacturing tolerances, material property fluctuations, and environmental load variations.
+Transitioning from deterministic categorical optimization to Optimization Under uncertainties (OUU) requires evaluating robust performance metrics through stochastic simulations, for example Monte Carlo-based Finite Element Analysis (MC-FEA).
+Each admissible catalog combination is then associated with expensive statistical response quantities rather than a single deterministic response, and the resulting observations are generally noisy and heteroscedastic.
 This makes direct enumeration, deterministic continuous optimizers, and traditional heuristic global searches \cite{abramson2009mesh,stegmann2005discrete} inefficient for high-dimensional categorical OUU.